 What about deadlines?

 Only complete applications for admission will be considered.
-Consideration is guaranteed only for applications completed by March 15th for fall admission and October 1st for spring admission.
-Because an application is not complete until official GMAT or GRE scores are received, arrangements should be made to sit for these examinations well in advance of the deadlines.
+Consideration is guaranteed only for applications completed by May 1st for fall admission and October 15th for spring admission.

 Can I receive financial aid?